MatthewCYLau/project-dashboard-client/README.md

 ## Build/run app locally

-- Create a `.env` file with the following, and place at project root directory:
+- Create a `.env.local` file with the following, and place at project root directory:

 ```bash
 REACT_APP_API_BASE_URL=<API-BASE-URL>